artsandmetaphysics/goodlifeodyssey/notes/architecture-glossary.md

     or the nave of a Romanesque or Gothic church.
 ---

-One of life’s joys is looking at the wonderful complexity around us.
-Living in New York City, you’re surrounded by buildings—old and new, big and small, plain and ornate.
-I stumbled across the city’s map of landmarks that includes a historical and architectural report of each designated building.
-These reports are fun to read and point out details we wouldn’t have noticed otherwise.
-They also use many architectural terms, which we’ve begun collecting in this glossary.
+One of life's joys is looking at the wonderful complexity around us.
+Living in New York City, you're surrounded by buildings---old and new, big and small, plain and ornate.
+I stumbled across the city's map of landmarks that includes a historical and architectural report of each designated building.
+These reports are fun to read and point out details we wouldn't have noticed otherwise.
+They also use many architectural terms, which we've begun collecting in this glossary.

 Why bother, one may ask, learning these unusual words?
 While one can enjoy looking at the buildings without them, they help me notice and talk about the details.
 I notice _quoining_ now that I know the term.